 The pigface ice plant grows best in temperatures between 40° – 58° degrees Fahrenheit (4° C – 14°C).

 The plant gets weak and damaged in temperatures below 28° degrees Fahrenheit (-2° C).

-It thrives in full sun, ensure it has a sunny position if grown indoors.
+It thrives in full sun, ensuring it has a sunny position if grown indoors.

 The edulis plant puts down roots as it spreads and grows fast with proper care.

 It is recommended for USDA Hardiness 7 – 10.

 Watering and Feeding

 To ensure the Carpobrotus grows well, plant it in sandy soil, well-drained, in a partially shaded area.

 The plant can grow on dry walls and can remain resilient during droughts.